BrianJohnson255/ceapp/README.md

 The project will automatically update whenever you update files in the `client` or `server` directories.

+The `docker-compose logs -f npm-build-server` and `docker-compose logs -f server` commands can be used to see the output of the containers to view errors and logs.

-Check out `DOCS.md` for advice/help.
+Check out `DOCS.md` for more advice/help.